The European market potential for dried chillies

 The most consumed types of dried chillies in Spain are moderately hot cayenne peppers.
 Popular cultivars used for drying in Spain include La Nora (round) and Choricero (famous for its use in the production of chorizo sausages).
 The most famous type of Spanish chilli is Ibarra chilli but it is commonly produced as pickled and not dried.
 There are more than 100 companies in Spain engaged in processing, packing and trading dried chillies.
 Most of them are located in regions of Castile-La Mancha, Valencia, Murcia, Aragon, Catalonia and Andalusia.

 Germany offers good opportunities as the largest consuming market of dried chillies in Europe.
-In 2018 import reached 23.4 thousand tonnes and consumption is estimated to be around 16.2 thousand tonnes.
+In 2020, imports reached 26.4 thousand tonnes and consumption is estimated to have been around 18 thousand tonnes.
 Those quantities also include a significant share of dried sweet peppers.
-Imports increased by 2% in value and 1% in volume annually between 2014 and 2018.
+Imports increased by 5% in value and by 4% in volume annually between 2016 and 2020.

-The German market seems less concentrated compared to Spain with a 45% import share from China.
-However, the second-largest supplier is Spain with 24% share and some of the Spanish exports to Germany also include re-exported and processed dried chillies imported from China.
+The German market seems less concentrated compared to Spain with an import share of 44% from China.
+However, the second-largest supplier is Spain with a share of 27% and some of the Spanish exports to Germany also include re-exported and processed dried chillies imported from China.
+In 2020, other suppliers included Brazil, Mexico and Turkey with shares of 7%, 6% and Turkey, 2%, respectively.

 Dried chillies and dried sweet peppers are the third largest imported spice category in Germany after black pepper and ginger.
 German companies mainly import dried chillies and further process them either by simple crushing and packing or by using them as ingredients in spice blends and seasoning preparations.
 A significant share of dried chillies in Germany is used in the meat processing industry, especially for the production of sausages.